microbus-io/fabric/docs/tech/events.md

 }
 ```

-What's more, when new microservices are added in the future, this list may keep growing.
+What's more, this list may keep growing when new microservices are added in the future.
 Releasing a new microservice that keeps resources tied to a user now also requires releasing a new version of the user management microservice.
 In very large systems, with multiple teams, this may result in code conflicts, increased release complexity, or implementation delays.

 In addition, the user management microservice has become dependent on a large number of microservices which are almost certainly depending back on it.
 The microservices dependency graph is no longer a DAG making it is challenging to reason about and test the system.

 <img src="events-1.svg" width="300">

-Events take advantage of the pub/sub pattern and allow the user management microservice to publish an event without knowing who will be there to respond.
+Alternatively, events take advantage of the pub/sub pattern and allow the user management microservice to publish an event without knowing who will be there to respond.
 The code will look similar to the following:

 ```go
 func (svc *Service) DeleteUser(userID string) (err error) {